canonical/open-documentation-academy/multipass/Linux.md

 ubuntu@primary:~$
 ```

 Let's test it out!
 As we just learned, the previous step automatically mounted our $HOME directory in the instance.
 Let's use this to share data with our instance.
-More concretely, let’s create a new folder in our $HOME directory called Multipass_Files:
+More concretely, let's create a new folder in our $HOME directory called Multipass_Files:

 ![|720x405](https://assets.ubuntu.com/v1/fbfc8304-mp-linux-3.png)